NannyML/nannyml/docs/quick.rst

 --------------------------------------

 ML models are deployed to production once their business value and performance have been validated.
-This usually takes place in model development phase.
+This usually takes place in the model development phase.
-The main goal of ML model monitoring is to continuously verify whether the model maintains its anticipated performance (which is not the case most of the time [1]_).
+The main goal of the ML model monitoring is to continuously verify whether the model maintains its anticipated performance (which is not the case most of the time [1]_).

 Monitoring performance is relatively straightforward when :term:`targets<Target>` are available but this is often not the case.
-Labels can be delayed, costly or impossible to get.
+The labels can be delayed, costly or impossible to get.
 In such cases, estimating performance is a good start of the monitoring workflow.
 NannyML can estimate the performance of an ML model without access to targets.

-To reliably assess the performance of an ML model, we need a sufficiently big sample of data.
-We call this sample a :term:`chunk<Data Chunk>`.
+To reliably assess the performance of an ML model, we need to aggregate data.
+We call this *aggregation* chunking and the result of it a :term:`chunk<Data Chunk>`.
 There are :ref:`many ways to define chunks in NannyML<chunking>`, in quickstart we will use size-based chunking and define the size of the chunk to be 5000 observations:

 .. nbimport::